Table of contents

 Choose Tahoma for its effective and straightforward design with uniform lines, to add a bold touch to your resume.

-What is the Best Font Size for Your Resume?
+What Is the Best Font Size for Your Resume?

 Does font size matter?
 Why would an employer care as long as you have the right qualifications?